Euro flat ahead of ECB meeting; dollar recovers slightly as caution returns

 More countries are taking steps to re-open their economies as coronavirus infections slow, giving some cause for optimism.

-Against a basket of currencies, the dollar touched a two-week low before recovering somewhat, last up 0.1% on the day.
-It came close to six week lows versus the yen in early London trading, before starting to recover, last at 106.63.
+Against a basket of currencies =USD, the dollar touched a two-week low before recovering somewhat, last up 0.1% on the day.
+It came close to six week lows versus the yen in early London trading, before starting to recover, last at 106.63 JPY=EBS.

-The riskier Australian and New Zealand dollars, which rose overnight as risk sentiment improved, dipped down on Thursday morning.
+The riskier Australian and New Zealand dollars, which rose overnight as risk sentiment improved, dipped down on Thursday morning AUD=D3 NZD=D3.

 Reporting by Elizabeth Howcroft; Editing by Toby Chopra